 Implications of the Cap

-Given the rush to submit applications within a very small window of time, the smallest mistake may cause USCIS to return your application, and during the intervening time, the cap will in all likelihood be exhausted.
-In such a situation, you’d have to wait until the next year before new H-1Bs become available.
-For this reason, it is essential that you entrust your H-1B application to careful, thorough, and experienced attorneys.
-At Zhang & Associates, we give your application multiple rounds of review and guarantee that your application arrives at USCIS by the deadline.
+It is essential that you entrust your H-1B application to careful, thorough, and experienced attorneys.
+At Zhang & Associates, we give your application multiple rounds of review and guarantee that your registrations and petitions are submitted properly.
 Contact us to find out more about your H-1B options.

 Exemptions from the Cap